 Ph.D., Wayne State University

 734-793-2467 R. 1223

-Dr. Proctor has served as a co-director of the M.S. in Humane Studies program since its inception in 2012.
+Dr. Proctor has taught in the M.S. in Humane Studies (previously Humane Studies) program since its inception in 2012.

-To her teaching and scholarship in humane studies, Dr. Proctor brings her educational background in sociology and social work.
+To her teaching and scholarship in humane leadership, Dr. Proctor brings her educational background in sociology and social work.

 Her current research interests include animals and human societies as well as working families and social justice.